croustille-32/SPVD/README.md

 ### minor_info
-i use ai for making the code easier to read.
+used ai to make the code easier to read.

 ## Features